History of the Jews in Catalonia: Early history

-In 711 CE, the Iberian Peninsula was conquered by the Muslims.
-The areas under Islamic rule were called al-Andalus (in Arabic: الأندلس).
+In 711, Muslims conquered Iberia.
+The areas under their rule were called al-Andalus.
 While little is known about the history of the Jews at the beginning of Islamic rule, we know the Jews began to use the term Sepharad.

-In a process of territorial reoccupation called Reconquista, the Christian kingdoms progressively conquered all Islamic territories, from north to south.
+In a process of territorial reoccupation known as the Reconquista, the Christian kingdoms progressively conquered all Islamic territories from north to south.
 With the Christian Reconquista, the territories occupied by the kingdoms of Castile and Portugal were also called by the Jews Sepharad, while Catalonia and the other kingdoms of the north were called Edom or named after Esau.

-The reconquest of Catalonia began under the auspices of the Frankish kings, who forced the Muslims who had managed to cross the Pyrenees at the Battle of Poitiers in 732 to retreat to the south.
-All the lands freed from the Islamic domain became counties and remained under the administrative organization of the Franks.
-The Catalan counties, led by the counts of Barcelona, slowly broke free from the Franks and began to govern themselves independently.
-Old Catalonia became a zone of containment (Marca Hispanica) against the spread of Islam.
+The reconquest of Catalonia began under the auspices of the Frankish kings, who forced the Muslims who had managed to cross the Pyrenees to retreat southward with the 732 Battle of Poitiers.
+All the lands they seized became counties and remained under the administrative organization of the Franks.

+The Catalan counties, led by the counts of Barcelona, slowly broke free from Francia and began to govern themselves independently.
+Old Catalonia became a zone of containment, the "Spanish March", against the spread of Islam.
 Jews often moved from Sepharad (the Muslim zone) to the northern lands (the Christian kingdoms), and vice versa.
 The fact that many of them spoke Arabic and also the vernacular Romance languages enabled them to serve as translators and acquire important positions in both Muslim and Christian governments.
-Jews owned fields and vineyards and many engaged in agriculture.
+Jews owned fields and vineyards, and many engaged in agriculture.

-In this early period, the Jewish scholars of Catalonia who sought advanced Talmudic studies studied at Talmudic academies (yeshivot) in the South.
-Those who wished to study science or linguistics went to Sepharad, as did Rabbi Menachem ben Saruq (920-970), who was born in the Catalan city of Tortosa and moved with his family to Cordoba to study the Hebrew language under the patronage of Governor Shemuel ibn Nagrella.
+In this early period, the Jewish scholars of Catalonia who sought advanced Talmudic studies studied at Talmudic academies in the south.
+Those who wished to study science or linguistics went to Sepharad, as did Menahem ben Saruq (920-970), who was born in the Catalan city of Tortosa and moved with his family to Cordoba to study the Hebrew language under the patronage of Governor Samuel ibn Naghrillah.

-Barcelona and Girona were known as important Jewish communities from the 9th century CE.
-In the 11th and 12th centuries there was a rabbinical court (Bet Din) and an important center for Torah study in Barcelona.
+Barcelona and Girona were known as important Jewish communities from the 9th century.
+In the 11th and 12th centuries, Barcelona was home to a beth din (rabbinical court) and an important center of Torah study.
 During this period, Barcelona became a link in the chain of transmission of the teachings of the Geonim'.

-Important Catalonian Rabbis from this time are Rabbi Yitzchaq ben Reuven al-Bargeloni (1043 -?), Rabbi Yehudah ben Barzilay ha-Barceloni, called Yehudah ha-Nasi of Barcelona (late 11th century, beginning of the 12th century) and Rabbi Avraham bar Chiyya Nasi (late 11th century, first half of the 12th century).
-We know that two of the great chachamim of Provence, Rabbi Yitzchaq ben Abba Mari (1122-1193) and Rabbi Avraham ben Rabbi Yitzchaq (1110-1179), moved to Barcelona.
+Important Catalonian rabbis from this time are Isaac ben Reuben Albargeloni (1043 -?), Judah ben Barzillai, called Yehudah ha-Nasi of Barcelona (late 11th century, beginning of the 12th century) and Abraham bar Hiyya (late 11th century, first half of the 12th century).
+Barcelona was well-known as the city of the Nesiʾim (נְשִׂיאִים, plural of Nasiʾ), due to the great number of personalities who enjoyed this honorific title.
+We know that two of the great Hakhmei Provence, Isaac ben Abba Mari (1122-1193) and Abraham ben Isaac of Narbonne (1110-1179), moved to Barcelona.

-Catalonia joined Provence in 1112 and Aragon in 1137, and thus the County of Barcelona became the capital of the unified realm called the Crown of Aragon.
-The kings of the Crown of Aragon extended their domains to the Occitan countries.
+Catalonia joined Provence in 1112 and Aragon in 1137, and thus Barcelona became the capital of the unified realm called the Crown of Aragon.
+The kings of the Crown of Aragon extended their domains to Occitania.